|

-Sometimes multiple users are accessing the same tables at the same time.
-In
+Sometimes multiple users are accessing the same tables at

-these situations, you need to decide when to allow your application to update the
+the same time.
+In these situations, you need to decide when to allow your application

-overwrite changes made by other users.
+could overwrite changes made by other users.
 You can control when updates succeed by

 specifying which columns are included in the WHERE clause of an UPDATE or DELETE